lihop/godot-setup/README.md

     version: 3.4.4-stable
     export-templates: true

-# Now you can export a run a godot project (this example uses named exports specified in the projects export_presets.cfg file).
+# Now you can export and run a godot project (this example uses named exports specified in the projects export_presets.cfg file).
 - name: Export project
   run: godot --no-window --export "Linux/X11"